-Gift presentation for the first shipment of wine.
 Many wine clubs offer additional touches to make the first shipment of wine more special.
 Typical offerings include a customized gift notice on nicer paper than what comes out of your printer, special gift wrap (paper or organza gift bags), and bonus gifts (wine-related trinkets) — some even offer bonus wine!

 Step 3: Figure out which wine should be in the gift

 This is probably the hardest part of the whole process since you may not know much about wine or what your wine lover specifically likes.
 You probably fall into one of a few categories regarding your own wine knowledge and the preferences of your wine gift recipient.

 You know exactly what they like.
 They never stop talking about that latest Pinot Noir, their Bordeaux wine store find, or their beloved Napa Cab.
 Your favorite wine lover has a type and you should buy for it!

 You have a pretty good idea of what they like.
 Either your wine lover has a vaguely defined set of wine preferences or you have a vague notion of what those preferences are.
 We suggest a more general choice based on...

 - Wine style: white, rosé, sweet, or red wine club gift

 - Wine region: a French, Italian, or California wine club gift